Skip to content

 Phase 1: Quick wins (Weeks 1–4)

-Joule natural-language queries in Sales Cloud V2 — Reps type questions like “Show my deals closing this month over €50K” instead of navigating filter menus.
+Joule natural-language queries in Sales Cloud V2.
+Reps type questions like “Show my deals closing this month over 50K” instead of clicking through filter menus.
 Impact: 50% faster data retrieval.
 Prerequisites: Sales Cloud V2 with Joule enabled.
+That’s it.

-Automatic case classification in Service Cloud V2 — Incoming cases get auto-categorised and routed.
+Automatic case classification in Service Cloud V2.
+Incoming cases get auto-categorised and routed.
 Impact: 70–90% classification accuracy, reduced triage time.
 Prerequisites: at least 1,000 historical classified cases for training.

 Phase 2: Intelligent features (Months 2–3)

-These require more data preparation but deliver deeper value:
+These require more data preparation but deliver deeper value.

-Intelligent customer profiles — AI-synthesised summaries combining CRM, interaction, and order data.
+Intelligent customer profiles.
+AI-synthesised summaries combining CRM, interaction, and order data.
 Prerequisites: clean account/contact data, consistent activity logging, connected data sources.

-Lead scoring — AI ranks leads by conversion probability.
+Lead scoring.
+AI ranks leads by conversion probability.
 Prerequisites: 6+ months of lead-to-opportunity conversion history with clear stage definitions.

-Product recommendations in Commerce — Personalised suggestions based on browsing and purchase patterns.
+Product recommendations in Commerce.
+Personalised suggestions based on browsing and purchase patterns.
 Prerequisites: 3+ months of behavioural data, clean product catalog with consistent attributes.

 Phase 3: Autonomous agents (Months 3–6)

-Joule Agents handle multi-step workflows independently:
+Joule Agents handle multi-step workflows on their own.

-Sales agents — Draft follow-ups, update opportunity records, flag at-risk deals.
+Sales agents draft follow-ups, update opportunity records, flag at-risk deals.
 Prerequisites: well-defined sales process, clean pipeline data, established approval workflows.

 What Data Prerequisites Must You Meet First?